zmercedes/RubeGoldbergVR/README.md

  	- can limit the number of objects that can be placed in a level, can vary per level
  7. [ ] 7. final polish!
+ 	- rework left/right controller inputs to inherit from a single controller input (more oop)
  	- rework the aimer object to show position above ground
  	- highlight objects when they're within grab range
  	- deleting objects